 Before you can be properly treated for endometriosis, you have to have the right endometriosis specialist, someone who knows the disease and who knows how to treat you the way you deserve.
-This page will show you how to begin your search for one.
+This page will help you begin your search for one.
 There is nothing more crucial in this journey than finding the right specialist at the very beginning.

 Many of my first-time patients have already seen multiple doctors, from general practitioners to gynecologists to specialists for diseases or conditions unrelated to endometriosis.
-The list becomes so long that many women have trouble remembering them all.
-These doctors often prescribed medications such as painkillers and antidepressants that negatively affected the women’s moods and did nothing to treat what was really wrong.
+These doctors often prescribed medications such as painkillers and antidepressants that negatively affected the patients’ moods and did nothing to treat what was really wrong.

-This is the primary reason why it takes more than a decade for women with endometriosis to be properly diagnosed.
+This is the primary reason why it takes more than a decade for individuals with endometriosis to be properly diagnosed.

-Anytime we need a product or service to improve our lives, we have to do research to be sure it is right for us.
+Anytime we need a service to improve our lives, we have to do research to be sure it is right for us.
 Otherwise, we’re wasting valuable time and money.
-And in the matter of our health, when our quality of life - or life itself - is on the line, nothing is more important than finding the right doctor.
+And in the matter of our health, when our quality of life is on the line, nothing is more important than finding the right doctor.

 The right doctor should understand the various options to treat the disease and an openness to applying those treatments, including the correct type of surgery for endometriosis, birth control, physical therapy, and hormonal therapy, to name some.